nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add a person to the contact list with their details.
+2. EduMate creates a new person and assigns an index to them.
-2. EduMate shows the list of contacts with the newly added person.
+3. EduMate shows the list of contacts with the newly added person.
+4. EduMate shows the added person's information in the profile panel.

    Use case ends.

 **Extensions**

 * 1a.
-The given details are invalid.
+The given name is invalid.
     * 1a1.
 EduMate shows an error message.

-  Use case resumes at step 1
 * 1b.
-The person already exists in the contact list.
+The person with the given name already exists in the contact list.
     * 1b1.
 EduMate shows an error message.

+* 1c.
+The given station name does not match our data.
+    * 1c1.
+EduMate shows an error message.

+* 1d.
+The given phone number does not match our specifications.
+    * 1d1.
+EduMate shows an error message.

+* 1e.
+The given telegram handle does not match our specifications.
+    * 1e1.
+EduMate shows an error message.

+* 1f.
+The given email address does not match our specification.
+    * 1f1.
+EduMate shows an error message.

+* 1g.
+No group tags are given.

   Use case resumes at step 1
+* 1h.
+No module tags are given.

+  Use case resumes at step 1

+**Use case: UC03 - Add a contact with missing fields**

+**MSS**

+1. User requests to add a person to the contact list with missing fields.
+2. EduMate creates a new person with default values and assigns an index to them.
+3. EduMate shows the list of contacts with the newly added person.
+4. EduMate shows the added person's information in the profile panel.

+   Use case ends.

+**Extensions**

+* 1a.
+The name is invalid or missing.
+    * 1a1.
+EduMate shows an error message.

+* 1f.
+The person with the given name already exists in the contact list.
+    * 1f1.
+EduMate shows an error message.

+* 2a.
+The email field is missing.
+    * 2a1.
+EduMate assigns an email based on the name.

+  Use case resumes at step 2
+* 2b.
+The telegram handle field is missing.
+    * 2b1.
+EduMate assigns a telegram handle based on the name.

+  Use case resumes at step 2
+* 2c.
+The station field is missing.
+    * 2c1.
+EduMate assigns a default station "Kent Ridge" to the person.

+  Use case resumes at step 2
+* 2d.
+The phone field is missing.
+    * 2d1.
+EduMate assigns a default phone number "00000000" to the person.

+  Use case resumes at step 2

 **Use case: UC03 - Edit a contact**